Rhizocarpon haidense

 Rhizocarpon haidense is a species of crustose lichen in the family Rhizocarpaceae.
+It is found in Haida Gwaii, British Columbia, Canada.
+This lichen forms a thin, creamy to pale-brown crust made up of tiny angular patches, with numerous conspicuous black button-like fruiting bodies scattered across its surface.
+It was discovered in 2020 growing on rocks at the base of a cliff near the beach on Moresby Island, and its name references its type locality in Haida Gwaii.

+Taxonomy

-Found in Canada, it was described as a new species in 2020 by lichenologists Irwin Brodo and Alan Fryday.
+The lichen was described as a new species in 2020 by the lichenologists Irwin Brodo and Alan Fryday.
 The type specimen was collected from the Skincuttle Inlet area of Moresby Island (Haida Gwaii, British Columbia).
 Here it was found on the edge of a beach, growing on a rock at the base of a cliff.
 The specific epithet haidense references the type locality in Haida Gwaii.

+DNA sequences of R. haidense were used in a 2024 molecular analysis of lichen species from Horseshoe Island, Antarctica; it was determined to have a sister relationship with R. reductum.